0x3c2f48415348434f4e3e/Shell/Readme.md

 Socket has the family called UNIX.
 Can use this knowledge to create some sort of server that listens to changes within the our C-file based on something like the time/date and then compiles if it notices any changes.

+# Basic functionality of a shell
+Using the shell gives us full control over our system.
+Now the shell is like an intepreter (Program) and  it riuns inside something called a terminal.
+The terminal is just an interface/application that runs the shell

+Some functionality that a shell should obviously have includes:
+1. Logging into the shell [Leave this for later]
+2. Logging out of a shell (So if a user enters the exit command, they will exit the shell) [Done]

+3. Displaying the file contents on the terminal